naresh2002/Paragraph_API/README.md

 # Paragraph_API

-A REST API in Django that performs basic CRUD (Create, Read, Update, Delete) operations on paragraphs and words.
+A REST API in Django that performs user signup, login along with basic operations on paragraphs and words.
 Utilizes **Django Rest Framework** with **SimpleJWT** for token-based authentication.
 Ensures proper request data validation and secure user authentication.